L-LYR/tinykv/doc/project3-MultiRaftKV.md

 There can be many different types of schedulers running in the Scheduler, for example, balance-region scheduler and balance-leader scheduler.
 This learning material will focus on the balance-region scheduler.

-Every schedulers should have implemented Scheduler interface, which you can find in `/scheduler/server/schedule/scheduler.go`.
+Every scheduler should have implemented Scheduler interface, which you can find in `/scheduler/server/schedule/scheduler.go`.
 The Scheduler will use the return value of `GetMinInterval` as default interval to run `Schedule` method periodically.
 If it returns null (with several times retry), the Scheduler will use `GetNextInterval` to increase the interval.
 By defining `GetNextInterval` you can define how the interval increases.
 If it returns an operator, the Scheduler will dispatch these operators as the response of the next heartbeat of the related region.

 The core part of the Scheduler interface is `Schedule` method.
 The return value of this method is `Operator`, which contains multiple steps such as `AddPeer` and `RemovePeer`.
 For example, `MovePeer` may contain `AddPeer`,  `transferLeader` and `RemovePeer` which you have implemented in former part.
 Take the first RaftGroup in the diagram below as an example.
 The scheduler tries to move peer from the third store to the forth.
 First, it should `AddPeer` for the forth store.
 Then it checks whether the third is a leader, and find that no, it isn’t, so there is no need to `transferLeader`.
 Then it removes the peer in the third store.